utep-cs-systems-courses/matrix-multiply-alanperezse/ReadMe.md

 If you would like to create a matrix by performing a matrix multiplication, raise the flag -m or --multiplication and pass the name of the files where the two matrices to be multiplied are located.
+You may use the tile algorithm by raising the -a or --alternative flag (optional).

 If you would like to create a matrix by using the genMatrix method, simply omit the -m flag.
 The values and